Han Hsiang-ning: Stylistic changes

-He began with abstract form oil painting, and in 1963 he began working with roller and stencils on rice paper, still abstract, emphasizing form and space structure.
+He began with abstract form oil painting, and in 1963 he began working with roller and stencils on washi paper, still abstract, emphasizing form and space structure.
 He was influenced by pop art from 1966.

 In 1969 he began spray painting works using acrylic paint on canvas, created the "Invisible Image" series.
 In 1971, in the process of spray gun painting, found how to create different combinations of sprayed color dots, a form of pointillism.
 Based on Seurat's works, a series of "After Seurat" works were painted.
 In 1971 he continued the spray gun technique, but began using New York city-scenes as a subject and his camera as sketching tool.
 In 1972 he launched studies on industrial scenes with vivid images.

 In 1974 he completed a series of "Soho District" works such as "Soho West Broadway" by using telephoto lenses taking pictures of New York Soho building facades, then in 1975 he painted bird's-eye view street scenes of New York City.
 In 1977 he completed "Lunch Time", featuring people as a subject for the first time, using acrylic spray on canvas.

 He completed his first self-portrait in 1981.
 In 1983 he began using brushes to paint watercolor and ink on paper.
 In 1985, he continued using two different techniques, his subjects being street crowds and bird's eye views of intersections of New York streets.
 In 1986 he continued to paint subjects of New York street crowds using acrylic spray on giant canvasses.
 In 1989 he began a series of paintings of "Mount Huang", employing a similar technique to his ink on paper for the New York street crowds.

 In 1998 he began making rubbing prints of New York City street textures of manholes and graffiti, doing the same in Taipei the next year.